RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 Introduction to Makerchip:

    Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
-The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool
+The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool.

+The sequential and combinational calculator and riscv design has been designed in MakerChip IDE.
+The codes and screenshots are captured in the Day3-5 folders and also the screenshot documents.